Is Schlumberger Limited (SLB) a Keeper?

-Schlumberger Limited (NYSE:SLB) went down by -2.42% from its latest closing price compared to the recent 1-year high of $41.14.
-The company’s stock price has collected 0.38% of gains in the last five trading sessions.
-MarketWatch.com reported on 10/12/20 that Value stocks are poised to crush growth stocks after the presidential election
+Schlumberger Limited (NYSE:SLB) went down by -8.83% from its latest closing price compared to the recent 1-year high of $41.14.
+The company’s stock price has collected -7.76% of loss in the last five trading sessions.
+MarketWatch.com reported on 10/17/20 that Value stocks are poised to crush growth stocks after the presidential election

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.